Academic Integrity Form & Policy

 When an incident of Academic Misconduct occurs, the faculty member has the autonomy to address the incident directly and immediately.
 This includes any grade implications.
 The faculty will then file an Academic Misconduct report with the Office of Student Conduct.
 The Office of Student Conduct will send out official communication, process the incident, investigate when necessary, and respond with appropriate institutional sanctions; including but not limited to probation, suspension, or expulsion; in addition to possible educational sanctions which will be added to a student’s conduct file.

 When an incident of Academic Misconduct occurs outside of class or is reported after the fact, the Office of Student Conduct will investigate the situation.
 Once a finding has been determined, the Office of Student Conduct will relay information to the responsible faculty member for any academic grade determinations.

 A student has a right to appeal all proceedings.
-Similar to the investigatory process, student has a 2-pronged appeal opportunity (grade and/or conduct sanctions).
+Similar to the investigatory process, the student has a two-pronged appeal opportunity (grade and/or conduct sanctions).